PorkyJames/to-do-app/README.md

 - Serializers are ways to convert model instances to JSON so that the frontend can work with the received data.
 - start by creating a serializers.py file within the todo app

+Now let's get working on the frontend.
+Navigate towards the root directory and npx create-react-app frontend